raphael-khan/HackerNews_Webscrapper/README.md

-# HackerNews Webscrapper - backenc only.
+# HackerNews Webscrapper - backend only.

 Web scrapping Hacker News using Beautiful Soup.
 Loops through the titlelink and subtext classes and extracts the text, links and votes.